 To understand exactly what access delays an application will experience, it is crucial to measure the access costs to all the hardware components of Figure 6.2.
 Specifically our goal is to quantify the latency when data moves across the memory hierarchy, enabling us to pinpoint the bottlenecks of NFV software stacks.
-This will allow us to optimize the NFV implementation, to meet stricter latency requirements and to achieve high throughput.
+This will allow us to optimize the NFV implementation, to meet stricter latency requirements and to achieve higher throughput.

-The SCC Profiler uses Imbench [72] to measure the latencies of all the components of the underlying system's memory hierarchy.
-Figure 6.3 shows these latencies as measured in our testbed.
-Imbench initiates read and write transactions of progressively increasing array sizes (i.e., 1 KB-2 GB) that can eventually fill all of the caches and part of the main memory, to measure the latency of the following transactions:
+The SCC Profiler uses lmbench [156] to measure the latencies of all the components of the underlying system's memory hierarchy.
+Figure 6.3 shows these latencies as measured in our testbed. lmbench initiates read and write transactions of progressively increasing array sizes (i.e., 1 KB-2 GB) and will eventually fill all of the caches and part of the main memory, in order to measure the latency of the following transactions: